graemefox/mimi/README.md

 MiMi allows you to visualise three important pieces of information which are not available when designing microsatellite markers from the genome of a single individual.

 1) You can select primer pairs which show strong sequence conservation across several individuals.
-This gives a much higher rate of PCR success and should allow for a reduction in the frequency of null alleles (in theory...). (fig. 1).
+This gives a much higher rate of PCR success and should allow for a reduction in the frequency of null alleles (in theory...).
+(Fig. 1).

 **Fig 1**